matthewtgilbride/codenames/README.md

 A better name for this would be `actix-web`.
 This subproject is an actix-web server implementation of the domain.

 #### wasm
-The ultimate goal is to run this project as a [wasmCloud actor](https://wasmcloud.dev/).
+At one point in time, the goal is to run this project as a [wasmCloud actor](https://wasmcloud.dev/).
 This subproject is a wasmCloud implementation of the domain.
+As of the latest update to this README, the `wasm` subproject has been set aside for now...but I hope to come back to it someday.

 ### app
 The [app](./app) directory contains the web based user interface, written in React with NextJS.